 The concept of FAIR originated in the Netherlands during the 2014 Lorentz Workshop "Jointly Designing a Data FAIRport", where participants formulated the FAIR data vision to optimize data sharing and reuse by humans and machines.
 This vision supports existing communities that try to realize and enable a situation where valuable scientific data is ‘FAIR’ in the sense of being Findable, Accessible, Interoperable and Reusable.
 The resulting Guiding Principles can be viewed and commented on (FORCE11, 2015) and resulted in the publication of The FAIR Guiding Principles for scientific data management and stewardship (Wilkinson et al., 2016).

-The FAIR principles were originally intended to be applied not only to data, but to other digital objects as well.
-A number of resources and events have been considering how to apply aspects of FAIR to research software since 2017.
+The FAIR principles were intended to be applicable to many kinds of digital assets, not just datasets.
+A number of research communities and groups have been considering how to apply aspects of FAIR to research software since 2017.
 Community produced outcomes before February 2020 can be found in the Software Source Code identification Interest Group’s Wiki FAIR4Software reading resources.
 Newer resources can be found in the FAIR4RS collection on Zenodo and the literature review completed by the FAIR4RS subgroup (FAIR4RS WG, 2021).
-General work on FAIR in has also recognized the need to incorporate other digital objects, and some recent works have specifically highlighted the need for inclusion of software (e.g., European Commission, 2018, European Commission & EOSC Executive Board, 2020).
+General work on FAIR has also recognized the need to incorporate other digital objects, and some recent works have specifically highlighted the need for inclusion of software (e.g., European Commission, 2018, European Commission & EOSC Executive Board, 2020).

-The FAIR4RS WG also coordinated four subgroups from July 2020 to March 2021 to provide outputs to support the development of the FAIR4RS principles:
+The FAIR4RS WG coordinated four subgroups from July 2020 to March 2021 to provide outputs to support the development of the FAIR4RS principles:

 A fresh look at FAIR for Research Software examined the FAIR principles in the context of research software from scratch, not based on pre-existing work (Katz, Gruenpeter & Honeyman, 2021).